2022 Bexley London Borough Council election: Council term

 One of the three Labour councillors for Thamesmead East, Danny Hackett, resigned from his party in 2019 to sit as an independent councillor.
 He blamed the party's leadership for "a culture of bullying and toxicity".
-Later in 2019, Hackett denied allegations against him from several women who had accused him of sexual misconduct and harassment.
+Later in 2019, Hackett denied allegations against him from several women who had accused him of sexual misconduct, which he denied.
 One of the Conservative councillors for Longlands ward, Gareth Bacon, was elected as MP for Orpington in the 2019 general election.
 He announced his intention to resign as a councillor in 2021, though due to the COVID-19 pandemic the by-election was not held until 6 May 2021.
 The Conservative candidate Lisa-Jane Moore was elected to successfully defend the seat for her party.
 The Member of Parliament for Old Bexley and Sidcup, a constituency covering the southern part of the borough, James Brokenshire, died in October 2021.
 In the ensuing by-election, the Conservative candidate was Louie French, a councillor for Falconwood and Welling, and the Labour candidate Daniel Francis was a councillor for Belvedere ward.
 The Conservatives held the seat on a reduced majority.